You take your baseline test at the beginning of your MCAT prep, and you score a 500! Not bad right?

 If you want to increase your MCAT score and get into med-school, the key is in the method that you use to study.
 Every top scorer we've researched and interviewed, at one point or another, figured this out.

-It's not about you.
+Just remember, it's not about you.
 It's not about your intelligence.
 It's not about if you chose the wrong path in life.
 It's all about the way you've been conditioned to study for normal exams, versus the way you NEED to study for the MCAT.

 Like Jennifer said, "figure out what you need to change".
+And figure it out fast!

 "I experienced 3 major roadblocks: